-We intend, to the extent that market conditions warrant, grow our business by increasing AUM and creating new investment products and businesses.
-Accordingly, we may pursue growth through strategic investments, acquisitions or joint ventures, which may include entering into new lines of business.
+We intend, to the extent that market conditions warrant and regulatory conditions permit, to grow our business by increasing AUM and creating new investment products and businesses.
+Accordingly, we may pursue growth through strategic investments, acquisitions or joint ventures, including co-management relationships with other investment managers, which may include entering into new lines of business.
 To the extent we make strategic investments or acquisitions or enter into a new line of business, we will face numerous risks and uncertainties, including risks associated with (i) the required investment of capital and other resources, (ii) the possibility that we have insufficient expertise to engage in such activities profitably or without incurring inappropriate amounts of risk, (iii) combining or integrating operational and management systems and controls and (iv) loss of investors in our Funds, Managed Accounts, Managed Companies or Limited Partnership or other direct clients due to the perception that we are no longer focusing on our core business lines.
 Entry into certain lines of business may subject us to new laws and regulations with which we are not familiar, or from which we are currently exempt, and may lead to increased litigation and regulatory risk.
-If a new business generates insufficient returns or if we are unable to efficiently manage our expanded operations, our results of operations will be materially adversely affected.
+There can be no assurance that the creation of new investment products or new lines of business or any strategic investments, acquisitions or joint ventures will prove to be successful.
+If a new business, strategic investment, acquisition or joint venture generates insufficient returns or if we are unable to efficiently manage our expanded operations, our results of operations will be materially adversely affected.